-Enter the forced hard stop of “business as usual”.
+Enter the hard stop on “business as usual”.

 Nothing beats an in person interaction – I think most of us feel that way.
-Perhaps this is a chance to review how to maximize and truly value those in-person moments.
-We have access to each other “all the time” because of our smart phones, video conference, webinars, etc., and it’s easy to get lazy and not focus attention because we are constantly connected.
-Value digital interactions as much as you do the in person moments.
+Perhaps, though, this is a chance to review how to maximize and truly value those in-person moments.
+We have access to each other “all the time” because of our smart phones, video conference, webinars, etc. It’s easy to get lazy and not focus attention because we are constantly connected this way.
+We can value digital interactions as much as we do the in person moments.
 Purpose, outcomes, and goals.
 Agendas.

 This might mean we allocate some resources to enhanced digital assets.

 This might mean we need more training on how to be awesome in online presentations not just “live” on stage.